suningwz/extra-addons/rn_cancel_so_expired/README.rst

   :alt: Module Icon
   :align: right

-Module for Odoo that implements a credit limit control, based on rules of credit amount or number of expired documents
+Module for Odoo that implements the possibility of canceling sales orders that exceed the expiration date